brunnolou/next-langchain-rag-ollama/README.md

 To learn more about LangChain, OpenAI, Next.js, and the Vercel AI SDK take a look at the following resources:

-- [Vercel AI SDK docs](https://sdk.vercel.ai/docs) - learn mode about the Vercel AI SDK
+- [Vercel AI SDK docs](https://sdk.vercel.ai/docs) - learn more about the Vercel AI SDK
 - [LangChain Documentation](https://js.langchain.com/docs) - learn about LangChain
 - [Ollama](https://ollama.ai) - learn about Ollama features, models, and API.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.